Publicity Department of the Chinese Communist Party: Function

-The Central Propaganda Department has a "direct leadership (领导 (lingdao))" role in the media control system, working with other organizations like the National Radio and Television Administration.
+The Central Propaganda Department has a "direct leadership" (领导 (lingdao)) role in the media control system, working with other organizations such as the National Radio and Television Administration.
 The Central Propaganda Department's tasks include managing, guiding, and censoring China's newspaper, publishing, radio, television, and film industries to align with the CCP.
-Internet censorship is handled by the Cyberspace Administration of China.
-The department also engages in propaganda work for both domestic and foreign audiences designed to increase support for the CCP, and is also responsible for researching, devising, and disseminating the ideology of the CCP, CCP theory and the Core Socialist Values.
-Additionally, the department monitors and researches public opinion about public support for CCP policies and to track potential political instability and engages in arts, culture, foreign cultural exchanges, as well as human rights propaganda.
+Internet censorship is handled by the Cyberspace Administration of China (CAC); the department has close ties with the CAC, with all CAC directors having served as deputy heads of the Publicity Department.
+The department also engages in propaganda work for both domestic and foreign audiences designed to increase support for the CCP.
+It is also responsible for researching, devising, and disseminating the ideology of the CCP, CCP theory, and the Core Socialist Values.
+Additionally, the department monitors and researches public opinion on support for CCP policies, tracks potential political instability, and engages in arts, culture, and foreign cultural exchanges, as well as human rights propaganda.

-According to Bill Schiller of the Toronto Star, its scope is to control licensing of media outlets, and to give instructions to the media on what is and what is not to be said, especially about certain issues, like Taiwan, Tibet, etc., that can affect state security, or the rule of the CCP.
+According to Bill Schiller of the Toronto Star, its scope is to control licensing of media outlets, and to give instructions to the media on what is and what is not to be said, especially about certain issues, such as Taiwan, Tibet, etc., that can affect state security, or the rule of the CCP.
 He says its central offices are located in an unmarked building near the Zhongnanhai at 5 West Chang'an Avenue, although the department has offices throughout the country at the provincial, municipal, and county level.
 Schiller says the editors-in-chief of China's major media outlets must attend the department's central office weekly to receive instructions on which stories should be emphasized, downplayed, or not reported at all.
 These instructions are not normally known to the public, but are communicated to media workers at the weekly meeting or via secret bulletins.
 However, since the rise of social networking tools, Propaganda Department instructions have been leaked to the internet.
-Examples presented by Schiller include "All websites need to use bright red color to promote a celebratory atmosphere [of the 60th anniversary of the People's Republic]" and "negative reports... not exceed 30 per cent".
+Examples presented by Schiller include "All websites need to use bright red color to promote a celebratory atmosphere [of the 60th anniversary of the People's Republic]" and "negative reports ... not exceed 30 per cent".